e-chan1007/portfolio/src/res/profile_en.md

-High school student in Japan.
+An undergraduate student majoring in informatics and computer engineering in Japan.
 I started programming when I was ten years old.
-I make Web Apps mainly, also LINEBot and Android Apps.
+I mainly make Web applications, also LINEBot and Android applications.